 At about 20 weeks of age, switch the hens to an egg-laying ration.
 We also supply oyster shell and grit to our hens, to help in forming strong shells and as an aid to digestion.

 Our hens go out in the day-time, and free range around the farm.
 They return to the coop at night.
 Make sure you fence the birds OUT of any area you don't want them in; a few hens can scratch the heck out of your garden if they get in.

 Raising chickens for eggs is a profitable sideline for a small farm or the organic market gardener.
-Our CSA customers buy all the eggs we can produce; we are lucky to keep a dozen a week for our own use during the busy summer season.
+Our CSA customers bought all the eggs we can produce; we were lucky to keep a dozen a week for our own use during the busy summer season.

-If you want to put some food in your freezer (and perhaps some money in your wallet), check out
+How to raise chickens to put food in your freezer and folding money in your wallet

 You can have a profitable, sustainable business even on a 5 acre farm.
 Here's how , , ,